centerprime/BinanceSmartChain-Android-SDK/README.md

 ### Basic Usage

-Once you have the dependencies set up you can start using *CenterPrime* by creating a `Ethereum Wallet`:
+Once you have the dependencies set up you can start using *CenterPrime* by creating a `Binance SmartChain Wallet`:

 ```java
 import android.os.Bundle;